Backatcha Records: Branding, Design & Art Direction

 This artwork from the 70s and 80s was often created by the band members or producers themselves, mixing their homemade art and logos with backgrounds and fonts chosen from whatever the presses literally had in-house.
 These were the days of paste-up design, before digital layout was even possible.

-There have been other times when I created completely original art that I thought suited the artists, their music and the time and place it was made, as with Jady Kurrent / Ja'Net Dubois and Theatre West.
+Other times I created completely original art that I thought suited the artists, their music and the time and place it was made, as with Jady Kurrent / Ja'Net Dubois and Theatre West.
 It was fun to see some of this stuff fool bootleggers so well that they used our art, assuming it was the original.
 Suckers!

 When Aidan reaches out to artists in the first place in the hopes of putting out their work, it always starts from a longstanding love for the material.
-When those artists finally get the physical BK release back from us, and they hold it in their hands, we want them to smile wide.
-We hope the customers do too.
+When those artists finally get the physical BK release back from us, we hope they smile wide.